dadahcr2/reference/_pages/home.md

   <summary>
    Leagues Stats - Season 4
   </summary>

+**How badly did teams want to be promoted and avoid relegation  in Div.
+1 last season?**

+The quick answer is not at all when it came to being promoted!
+Division 1 teams know that facing super-strong teams in CC is brutal, and may be willing to take extreme steps to avoid that fate.
+One way to see this behavior is to analyze the last (15th) match of the season - or lack therof!
+But I’m not going to go into too much detail - just give you a taste of what happened last season.

+Let’s start with the relegations from Division 1 (D1).
+I think this performs a decent control group as D1 teams surely do not fear D2 teams; nevertheless, they are likely to wish to remain in D1 for the better rewards.
+Any team ranked 301-500 at season-end is relegated.
+After 14 matches the relegation border was 29036 points (an average of 2077 per match).
+After 15 matches, it increased to 31149 points.
+31149-29036=2113.
+So a touch higher than the average indicating borderline teams did make an effort to stay in D1 (using extra tickets perhaps?).
+And probably no borderline teams in the region tried to perform poorly or skipped the last match in order to be relegated.

+However the story was quite different for promotions to CC (top 50 teams in D1).
+After 14 matches, the border was 42414 (an average of 3030 per match).
+However the final promotion yardstick turned out to be 43755 - only 43755-42414=1341 higher.
+So teams in that region that were averaging over 3000 per match averaged well less than half that for their last match?
+The inference is that more than half the teams at risk of promotion skipped their last match to try avoid being promoted!!

 **Season 4 - after 10 Matches**

 It’s amazing how similar the distributions of average scores for the top 3 divisions have become.
 Division 1 remains the best balanced with most fair matches and very few walkovers.
 Both CC and Division II do suggest a greater number of weaker teams (more teams in the left tail) - but these are looking better than previous seasons.
 In fact this is true of Division 1 too, where the tails are smaller than previous seasons  (fewer super-strong and super-weak teams).
 Why is this?
 Well there are two reasons that come to mind…